elenderg/PAL-1000/instruções de compilação.md

 `To list the timers under a string in a buffer:` `Append the string to the buffer.`
 `Advance the buffer (twice).`
-`List the loading timer given "loading" in the buffer.` `List the scanning timer given "scanning" in the buffer.` `List the resolving types timer given "resolving types" in the buffer.` `List the resolving globals timer given "resolving globals" in the buffer.` `List the compiling routine headers timer given "compiling routine headers" in the buffer.` `List the calculating timer given "calculating" in the buffer.` `List the adding built-in memory routines timer given "adding built-in memory routines" in the buffer.` `List the indexing utilities timer given "indexing utilities" in the buffer.` `List the compiling routine bodies timer given "compiling routine bodies" in the buffer.` `List the adding built-in startup routine timer given "adding built-in startup routine" in the buffer.` `List the offsetting timer given "offsetting" in the buffer.` `List the addressing timer given "addressing" in the buffer.` `List the transmogrifying timer given "transmogrifying" in the buffer.` `List the linking timer given "linking" in the buffer.` `List the writing timer given "writing" in the buffer.` `List the compiler's timer given "total" in the buffer.` `Advance the buffer.`
+`List the loading timer given "_loading_" in the buffer.` `List the scanning timer given "_scanning_" in the buffer.` `List the resolving types timer given "_resolving types_" in the buffer.` `List the resolving globals timer given "_resolving globals_" in the buffer.` `List the compiling routine headers timer given "_compiling routine headers_" in the buffer.` `List the calculating timer given "_calculating_" in the buffer.` `List the adding built-in memory routines timer given "_adding built-in memory routines_" in the buffer.` `List the indexing utilities timer given "_indexing utilities_" in the buffer.` `List the compiling routine bodies timer given "_compiling routine bodies_" in the buffer.` `List the adding built-in startup routine timer given "_adding built-in startup routine_" in the buffer.` `List the offsetting timer given "_offsetting_" in the buffer.` `List the addressing timer given "_addressing_" in the buffer.` `List the transmogrifying timer given "_transmogrifying_" in the buffer.` `List the linking timer given "_linking_" in the buffer.` `List the writing timer given "_writing_" in the buffer.` `List the compiler's timer given "_total_" in the buffer.` `Advance the buffer.`

 `To list a type in a buffer:`
 `If the type is nil, exit.`
-`Append "/type" to the buffer (with separator).` `Append the type's name to the buffer (with separator).` `Append the type's plural name to the buffer (with separator).` `Append the type's length to the buffer (as hex with separator).`
+`Append "_/type_" to the buffer (with separator).` `Append the type's name to the buffer (with separator).` `Append the type's plural name to the buffer (with separator).` `Append the type's length to the buffer (as hex with separator).`